9 Best SoapUI Alternatives for API Testing in 2026

 What replaced SoapUI Pro?

-SmartBear replaced SoapUI Pro with ReadyAPI, which includes SoapUI's functionality plus advanced features like performance testing, service virtualization, and enhanced security scanning.
-ReadyAPI is the official commercial successor and can import existing SoapUI projects.
+SmartBear replaced SoapUI Pro with ReadyAPI, which bundles SoapUI's functionality with load testing, service virtualization, and security scanning.
+It imports existing SoapUI projects and is licensed per seat annually through SmartBear.

 How does REST Assured compare to SoapUI?

-Which SoapUI alternative is best for SOAP and REST testing together?
+Which SoapUI alternative handles both SOAP and REST?

 Related Blogs